Research Misconduct Policy

 Responsible Party: Office of Research Compliance

 It is the policy of Montana State University-Bozeman to require the highest ethical standards in the research of its faculty and staff; to inquire into and, if necessary, investigate and resolve promptly and fairly all instances of alleged or apparent misconduct; and, as appropriate, to comply in a timely manner with requirements for reporting cases of possible misconduct to sponsoring agencies when sponsored research funds are involved.
-Misconduct in research shall be considered a breach of contract between the employee and the University.
+Research Misconduct, as defined below, shall be considered a breach of contract between the employee and the University.

 The following definitions apply in this policy: